Good morning, my friends!

 Amazon carries A Passion for Needlework, Factoria VII here.

-This article contains an affiliate link to Amazon, which means that Needle ‘n Thread receives a small commission for sales placed through that link.
+This article contains affiliate links to book sources, which means that Needle ‘n Thread receives a small commission for sales placed through that link.
 Thanks for your support!